24 Sussex Drive: Architecture

 Since the renovation of the house in 2001, very little has been spent on upkeep of 24 Sussex Drive, leaving parts of it worn and outdated, including the heating and cooling systems, wiring, and roofing.
 On May 6, 2008, the Auditor General reported that the house was in poor condition and needed about $10 million in repairs and upgrades, which would require at least 12 to 15 months of "full access" to complete.
 In October 2015, Bryan Baeumler estimated $15 million might be necessary to properly renovate the residence.
 The NCC devised a plan for major renovations, asserting such a project would require approximately 18 months.
 In 2021 the NCC released a new cost estimate of $36.6 million to bring the house to a state of good repair.
+However, the estimate includes a 4,000 sqft expansion of the main building to improve universal accessibility, functionality, and livability.

+As of 2023, the building was infested with rodents, and "the walls, attic and basement are filled with carcasses and excrement".
+In May 2023, work began to strip the property of asbestos and to remove "obsolete mechanical, heating, and electrical systems" which were the reasons that the building was deemed a fire hazard.
+The NCC estimated that the work would take one year to complete.

+Proposed replacement

-There have been occasional calls to demolish the entire structure and rebuild.
+The idea of removing part of the structure and replacing it with a modern section has been floated.
+There have been occasional calls to demolish the entire structure and rebuild, which would cost less than a renovation.
 Maureen McTeer, wife of former Prime Minister Joe Clark, said the building is "completely lacking" in architectural value and is not worth saving.
-The idea of removing part of the structure and replacing it with a modern section has also been proposed.
 The designation as a federal heritage building, though not legally binding, would probably protect it against such a measure.
+Heritage advocates have suggested retaining 24 Sussex Drive for public use due to its long history, noting that other countries have continually spent money to maintain their official residences in good condition for their respective head of governments, even if a new site for an official prime ministerial residence is selected.

+The RCMP is concerned that the 24 Sussex address is too close to a busy road and lacks a buffer zone, so it has even been suggested that the prime minister's residence be moved to a new site that would have sufficient space for official functions, security, and staff.

+Before Trudeau left office, he wrote a letter to Minister of Public Services and Procurement Jean-Yves Duclos to explore options for a new residence for the prime minister by January 2026.
+The letter contained three main proposals: